 You can visit any of the attractions mentioned below and pay as you go, but for the best value, you can buy an adventure pass ahead of time.
 The pass includes free use of the shuttle system (WEGO) and several attractions.
-Once you arrive at any attractions, the ticket booth attendant can set up a schedule for your visits.
+Once you arrive at any attractions, the ticket booth attendant can schedule your visits.

 Hornblower Niagara Cruise

-The fury of the waterfall creates strong winds and a mist that drenches everyone on board, so it is highly recommended that you wear the complementary smocks, unless you really want to get very wet.
+The fury of the waterfall creates fierce winds and a mist that drenches everyone on board, so it is highly recommended that you wear complementary smocks unless you really want to get drenched.

 The views from the boat are awesome.
-Looking back, you can see the Rainbow International Bridge high above connecting the Canadian and US sides.
-To one side, you can enjoy the American Falls.
+Looking back, you can see the Rainbow International Bridge high above, connecting the Canadian and US sides.
+On one side, you can enjoy the American Falls.

 Whirlpool Aero Car

-You can just walk along the trail and watch the rapids and whirlpool, but for a better view, take the Aero Car across the river and above the action.
+You can just walk along the trail and watch the rapids and whirlpool but take the Aero Car across the river and above the action for a better view.

 The ride is basically a cable car that travels slowly above the whirlpool and crosses the border into the US.
 But you can’t disembark at the other end.
 It just turns around and allows passengers to view the scene from a different angle.

-Along the way, you can stop at several platforms to admire the rushing water and take photos.
+You can stop at several platforms to admire the rushing water and take photos along the way.

 Journey Behind the Falls